What Is a Mid Engine Car?

 What happened?
 Why don’t we drive these things on our roads today?
 The answer is safety.

-Newton had just invented calculus, and they adapted it to make engines more efficient.
 The most direct way to save fuel would be to replace the low-efficiency steam engine with a higher-efficiency internal combustion engine.

-But the internal combustion engine was much more complicated than the steam engine, so they did things that would have been inconceivable in an age without calculus.
+However, the internal combustion engine was much more complicated than the steam engine, so they did things that would have been inconceivable in an age without calculus.

 In fact, according to one legendary engineer, this was the real reason that Henry Ford switched from four wheels to two: “There is no reason for having four wheels at all.”

-But there were problems with this layout, which can be traced back to Leonardo da Vinci’s notebooks.
-The biggest problem is the weight distribution, and heavier components are towards the back in a rear-engine car, making it more.
+The biggest problem is the weight distribution; heavier components are towards the back of a rear-engine car, making it more.

-In a mid engine car, the engine is in the middle of the vehicle.
+In a mid-engine car, the engine is in the middle of the vehicle.
 In a front-engine car, the engine is in front.
 What’s the difference?

-In a mid engine car, most of the engine’s weight is behind the driver, so it feels like you’re sitting in the back of the machine rather than in front of it.
+In a mid-engine car, most of the engine’s weight is behind the driver, so it feels like you’re sitting in the back of the machine rather than in front of it.

 That gives you more traction for turning and helps keep you from fishtailing when you accelerate.
-Because it’s easier to turn and stop, a mid-engine car tends to feel incredibly agile and responsive to your commands.

-The same effect makes mid engine cars more prone to oversteer than other cars with engines.
 If you turn into a curve too sharply, they will understeer – they’ll tend to go straight rather than hanging with your input.

 But if you turn too sharply out of a curve (a phenomenon called “power oversteer”), they will oversteer – they’ll tend to spin around and go in the opposite direction.